 Jerez De La Frontera Andalucia, Spain Travel Guide

-The currency used in Spain, including Jerez, is the Euro (€).
+The currency used inside Spain, including Jerez, is the Euro (€).
 ATMs, known as cajeros automáticos, are widely available.
 Major Spanish banks have numerous branches.
 Credit and debit cards (Visa and MasterCard are most common) see acceptance in most hotels, restaurants, and shops.
 It is advisable to inform your bank of your travel plans before departure to prevent any temporary card blocking.
 Carry some cash for smaller purchases, local markets, or in smaller establishments that might not accept cards.

-Tipping practices in Spain differ from those in the USA and are less ingrained.
+Tipping customs in Spain differ from those in the USA and are less ingrained.
 Tipping is not obligatory.
 Locals often leave loose change (e.g., adding a small amount or €1-€2) for good service.
 For outstanding service, 5-10% is appreciated but not expected as a standard.
 For taxis, round up the fare.
 Consider leaving €1-€2 for hotel bellhops or housekeepers.
 For a half-day tour, €5-€10 per person is appropriate for excellent service.

 Daily Cost Estimates